-If interested in an internship in Rep. Murphy's D.C. office, please send cover letter (indicating availability), resume, and two one-page writing samples to the intern coordinator.
-Please note that the application process for Summer 2013 will close on April 5th.
+If interested in an internship in Rep. Murphy's D.C. office, please send a cover letter (indicating availability) and resume to the intern coordinator.
+We are currently accepting application for interns for the semester.
+Please note that the application process for Fall 2013 will close on July 15th.

 In my Florida office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.

 If you would like more information on Congressional Internships—please contact my office.